top of page

 FWC Recycled Runway Tony Bentivegna Pho

-Made for Columbus Fashion Week 2024, this dress is constructed completely out of plastic bags and has circular supports made of wire.
+Originally designed for Columbus Fashion Week 2024, this dress is constructed completely out of plastic bags and has circular supports made of wire.
 Furthermore, it features 500+ scales that ombre from white to blue, mimicking the ocean's waves.
 In addition to the color, the shape of each scale is organic and unique rather than perfectly circular.
 This detail allows the petals and the color gradient to transition smoother create a water-like texture.
 Another hidden detail is revealed when air is blown on the dress or when the model walks.
 As a result, the petals ripple and ruffle with movement, simulating the fluidity and water-like movement of the ocean.
 What makes this dress special compared to the other pieces in this collection is after the show, many models, photographers, and audience members approached me asking me what the dress was made from.
 This initially surprised me as I thought it was obvious the dress was made from grocery bags but because I had created a structure and texture that deviates from typical imagined plastic bag dresses and used techniques that I invented, people were surprised.

 IMG_6433 Medium.jpeg